Let me guess, you are probably looking for an optimal solution that:

 CMS platforms (like WordPress) give more room for customization, but you’d have to learn some coding or hire a platform expert.
 As for the development time, you should be able to launch your website pretty fast compared to developing a custom CMS from scratch, but not as fast as with a builder.
 In addition to that, you’d still have to make compromises in terms of customization and take extra precautions against hacker attacks.

 As for the enterprise-level systems (like Adobe Experience Manager), most of them provide advanced functionality to manage multiple websites, channels, and complex organizational processes.
 They are very pricey and still not as flexible as custom CMS systems.

-So which one seems more appropriate for you?
+So which one seems more appropriate for you: custom website OR template?